martenframework/marten/docs/docs/handlers-and-http/sessions.md

 ## Using sessions

-When the [`Marten::Middleware::Session`](pathname:///api/dev/Marten/Middleware/Session.html), each HTTP request object will have a [`#session`](pathname:///api/dev//Marten/HTTP/Request.html#session-instance-method) method returning the session store for the current request.
+When the [`Marten::Middleware::Session`](pathname:///api/dev/Marten/Middleware/Session.html) middleware is used, each HTTP request object will have a [`#session`](pathname:///api/dev//Marten/HTTP/Request.html#session-instance-method) method returning the session store for the current request.
 The session store is an instance of [`Marten::HTTP::Session::Store::Base`](pathname:///api/dev/Marten/HTTP/Session/Store/Base.html) and provides a hash-like interface:

 ```crystal
 # Persisting values: